 Stan directed the music video for the band Whore's Mascara's song "All I Want".
 It played in Outfest's BOOM!
 Music Festival and aired on LOGO's New Now Next series.
 It was nominated for 3 PILL Awards (including Best Video and Best Director) and had a cameo by Laverne Cox.

 In another one of Stan's many full circle moments, he can be seen acting again in Jay Zaretsky's short film, Uno Mas on Funny or Die.
 He also appeared in multiple epsiodes of Oxygen's All the Right Moves, a dance reality show starring Travis Wall.
 Stan is a frequent co-host on Ethan Dettenmaier's weekly Combat Radio show and On the Rocks with Alexander Rodriguez (UBN, I Heart Radio).
 He has also been a guest on Sirius' Frank DeCaro Show, The Derek & Romaine Show, IMRU on KPFK and can be heard on the podcast, Out on the Lanai.
-Stan was a guest on panels for The Golden Girls at Disneyland Gay Days and D23 in Anaheim and will return for this year's 2nd Gilmore Girls Fan Festival, October in Kent, CT.
+Stan was a guest on panels for The Golden Girls at Disneyland Gay Days and D23 in Anaheim and returned for the 2nd Gilmore Girls Fan Festival in October 2017 in Kent, CT.
+There, he created and starred in The Coffee Monologues along with Sam Pancake, Aris Alvarado, George Bell.